tahoe-lafs/magic-folder/docs/usage.rst

 ``~/Documents`` will record a new "deleted" version in Tahoe Grid and not actually remove data from it.

-We can also specify ``--poll-interval`` to control how often the daemon will check for updates (by default this is 60 seconds).
+It is also possible to specify ``--poll-interval`` to control how often the daemon will check for updates if the default seems wrong.

 This device will be the administrator for a magic folder created in this manner (that is, only this device can invite new participants).